odubno/gauss-naive-bayes/README.md

 ## Group Data

-Group the data by class and map each class to its rows of data.
+Group the data by class and map each class to it's rows of data.

-E.g. (This is a sample of what we mean using the [table](#iris-data-set) from above.)

 ```python
 {
        'Iris-virginica': [